-Adam Fratto is a seasoned creative executive and executive producer with proven track records in development and programming, production, and strategy.
+Adam Fratto is a seasoned creative executive and award-winning executive producer with a background in development & programming, production, and strategy.
 With a specialty in drama series, he is experienced in crafting international business models and launching creative initiatives.
 A mentor and teacher, he is a professor at the Annenberg School and an industry advisor at programs ranging from Media University to Catalyst Festival to CineStory.

-Fratto recently ran the scripted programming division for U.S.-based HISTORY, the flagship channel for A+E Networks.
-In addition to developing new ongoing series and miniseries, he oversaw creative on current series, including Project Blue Book, which launched as the number one new drama on cable, and the global phenomenon Vikings.
+Fratto recently ran the scripted programming division for U.S.-based The History Channel, where he oversaw series including Project Blue Book, which launched as the number one new drama on cable, and the global phenomenon Vikings.

-Before that, he was SVP for Pukeko Pictures, affiliate of New Zealand’s Weta (Lord of the Rings, Avatar, District 9).
-The first of these, the award-winning Cleverman, aired on Netflix, SundanceTV, BBC3, and Australia’s ABC and is in development on season 3.
+Before that, he was SVP for Pukeko Pictures, an affiliate of New Zealand’s Weta (Lord of the Rings, Avatar, District 9).
+With Pukeko, he executively produced the award-winning Cleverman, which aired on Netflix, SundanceTV, BBC3, and Australia’s ABC and is in development on season 3.

-As an independent producer and consultant, Fratto worked with clients from tech startups to established networks.
-He executive produced YA movie Sea Change (for Lifetime) and originated and was co-EP of Haven, the cult hit supernatural drama based on Stephen King’s The Colorado Kid, for Syfy, NBCU Global Channels, and Canada’s Showcase.
+As an independent producer and consultant, Fratto works with clients from tech startups to established networks.
+He executive produced the YA movie Sea Change (for Lifetime) and developed and was co-EP of Haven, the cult hit supernatural drama based on Stephen King’s The Colorado Kid, for Syfy and NBCU Global Channels.

 After starting his executive career at Michael Douglas’s Furthur Films (Wonder Boys, Swimfan), Fratto joined Piller/Segan as vice president in 2002, working on hit series The Dead Zone, Wildfire, Greek, and indie feature Bickford Shmeckler’s Cool Ideas.